-All applications for first admission must be received by Essex LA by the closing date of 15 January 2024.
-Essex LA will make a single offer of a place on 16 April 2024 (or the next working day).
+All applications for first admission must be received by your home LA by the closing date of 15 January 2024.
+The home LA will make a single offer of a place on 16 April 2024 (or the next working day).

-Children with an Education and Health Plan which names our school: please note that if the EHCP for your child names this school, then the child must be admitted, regardless of whether it is potentially oversubscribed.
-Admission of children with an EHCP is dealt with by Essex Local Authority (LA), that is to say the LA for the area where you live.
+Children with an Education and Health Plan which names our school: please note that If the EHCP for your child names this school, then the child must be admitted, regardless of whether it is potentially oversubscribed.
+Admission of children with an EHCP is dealt with by your home Local Authority (LA), that is to say the LA for the area where you live.